Ant - Environment Setup

 C:\>ant -version Apache Ant(TM) version 1.8.2 compiled on December 20 2010

-If you do not see the above, then please verify that you have followed the installation steps properly.
+If you do not see the above output, then please verify that you have followed the installation steps properly.

 This tutorial also covers integration of Ant with Eclipse IDE.
-So if you haven't installed Eclipse already, please download and install Eclipse
+Hence, if you have not installed Eclipse already, please download and install Eclipse

 To install Eclipse: